-This typically makes EFTs useful for studying the impact of low energy experimental probes, such as indirect \cite{Goodman:2010qn, Beltran:2008xg, Cheung:2011nt, Harnik:2008uu, DeSimone:2013gj, Karwin:2016tsw} and direct \cite{Fan:2010gt,Agrawal:2010fh,Crivellin:2014gpa,Hoferichter:2016nvd,Kahlhoefer:2016eds} dark matter detection experiments, but difficult for higher-energy probes such as the ATLAS and CMS experiments at the Large Hadron Collider (LHC) \cite{Buchmueller:2013dya, Abdallah:2015ter, Abdallah:2014hon, Malik:2014ggr, Busoni:2013lha, Busoni:2014sya, Busoni:2014haa}.
+This typically makes EFTs useful for studying the impact of low energy experimental probes, such as indirect \cite{Goodman:2010qn, Beltran:2008xg, Cheung:2011nt, Harnik:2008uu, DeSimone:2013gj, Karwin:2016tsw} and direct \cite{Fan:2010gt,Agrawal:2010fh,Crivellin:2014gpa,Hoferichter:2016nvd,Kahlhoefer:2016eds} DM detection experiments, but difficult for higher-energy probes such as the ATLAS and CMS experiments at the Large Hadron Collider (LHC) \cite{Buchmueller:2013dya, Abdallah:2015ter, Abdallah:2014hon, Malik:2014ggr, Busoni:2013lha, Busoni:2014sya, Busoni:2014haa}.
 A detailed study of EFTs for Dirac DM has recently been performed by the \GB collaboration \cite{GAMBIT:2021rlp}.

 An alternative, and only slightly more complicated, approach is to explicitly add a particle that mediates interactions between the DM candidate and SM species, giving what is popularly known as a \emph{simplified model}.
 Most such models are themselves also EFTs.
 Previous reviews of such models can be found in Refs.~\cite{Abdallah:2015ter,Arina:2018zcq,DeSimone:2016fbz,Albert:2017onk,Boveia:2016mrp,Kahlhoefer:2017dnp,Arcadi:2017kky, Morgante:2018tiq}.
 In the limit of large mediator masses, the EFT approach may be recovered, but simplified models remain the preferred way to investigate the simultaneous impact of high energy collider and low energy DM probes \cite{DEramo:2016gos, Carpenter:2016thc, Abercrombie:2015wmb} on the landscape of possible DM-SM interactions.